-Step onto the board (Without bindings attached) as you would go riding.
-If it feels good and natural, this is where you should mount your bindings.
-If you can't decide then you can do it roughly as far part as your shoulders.
+Step onto the snowboard (Without bindings attached) as you would go riding.
+If it feels good and natural, this is where you should mount your snowboard bindings.
+If you can't decide, then you can do it roughly as far apart as your shoulders.

-In the end it is all down to comfort and choice.
+In the end, it is all down to comfort and choice.
 Do not be afraid to change your stance and play around with it.
-There are many tool stations on the slopes where you can change your bindings.
+There are many tool-stations on the slopes where you can change your bindings.
 All you need is a screwdriver.
 You will soon find what is best for you and your riding style.
-Most snowboards all ready come with a recommended stance marked on the board.
+Most snowboards already come with a recommended stance marked on the board.

-The most common and possibly the most versatile one is what is some times refered to as duck.
+The most common and possibly the most versatile angle is what is sometimes referred to as duck.
 The front binding registers a positive angle while the back is set to a negative.
 This will allow you to ride switch and regular with equal ease and delivers a stable comfortable stance.

 Here are some angles you can try: